LindsayRex/PTC-Traffic-Flow/ppm/project_plan.md

 daily_total (INTEGER) - Sum of hourly volumes for the day/class/direction.
 Indexes: Create indexes on station_key, count_date, classification_seq, year, month, day_of_week.

-**2. Data Transformations & Calculated Columns (Conceptual - implemented in Python/SQL as needed)** STATUS =  NOT IMPLEMENTED Peak Hour Volumes: Dynamically calculate sums for AM (hour_06 to hour_09) and PM (hour_15 to hour_18) peaks based on filters.
+**2. Data Transformations & Calculated Columns use Python & Panda sqlalchemy**

+STATUS =  NOT IMPLEMENTED

+Peak Hour Volumes: Dynamically calculate sums for AM (hour_06 to hour_09) and PM (hour_15 to hour_18) peaks based on filters.
 Average Hourly Profile: Calculate the average volume for each hour (00-23) over a selected period (e.g., month, year, weekdays, weekends).
 AADT (Annual Average Daily Traffic): Calculate average daily_total over a full year, applying data quality rules (e.g., requiring >=19 hours of data per day counted).
 This is more complex and might be pre-calculated or calculated carefully on demand.